 Do you realize how astounding your immune system is?
-It’s your body’s natural shield against flu, colds, strep throat, fever and other sicknesses.
-No matter what time of year it is, your body can be susceptible to germs and bacteria that make you sick.
-And no one wants to be sick.
+It’s your body’s natural shield against flu, colds, strep throat, fever and other illnesses.
+No matter what time of year it is, your body can be susceptible to germs and bacteria that make you sick — and no one wants to be sick.

 Being malnourished is one way to hurt your immune system.
 It needs lots of nutrients and vitamins to be as strong as possible.
-Make sure your diet includes moderate amounts of the following vitamins:
+Make sure your diet is filled with foods that are sources of the following nutrients:

 - Vitamin A

 - Vitamin B2

 - Vitamin D